-For anyone looking to try something new in the New Year, the answer might start with a blender and a book.
+For anyone looking to try something new, the answer might start with a blender and a book.
 This might sound like an interesting combination, but that blender that so many of us bought to make a milkshake one-time years ago can take on a whole new purpose with a little help from Catherine McCord’s new cookbook the Smoothie Project.

 McCord, the founder of the family and food brand Weelicious, has devoted an entire book to the smoothie in all its many forms.
 From recipes for tropical smoothies like On Vacation to green smoothies such as Green Sunshine to decadent smoothies including Banana Split, she sets out to share recipes that demonstrate the versatility and excitement that can happen when you take real food and blend it together.